 Is your smile showing signs of degrading?
-Your teeth may be showing signs of a yellow colour, daily wear-and-tear or even tooth decay.
+Your teeth may show signs of a yellow colour, daily wear-and-tear or tooth decay.
 If so, this is a sign of enamel erosion.
 The enamel is the hardest substance in the body, located on the front surface of your teeth to protect your smile from damage and harmful substances.
-When enamel erosion happens, teeth are more likely to attract these harmful substances such as bacteria and acids.
+When enamel erosion happens, teeth are more likely to attract harmful substances such as bacteria and acids.

 How Does Damage Occur To My Enamel?